 Are Committee Meetings Open to the Public?

 Yes, meetings are open.
 The following policies have been established for the Sea Turtle Grants Committee Meeting:

-Grant Committee meetings will be held in locations accessible to the general public and which conform to ADA requirements.
+- Grant Committee meetings will be held in locations, or via video meetings, accessible to the general public and which conform to ADA requirements.

 How are Payments Awarded for Approved Grants?

 Upon review of those applications recommended for funding by the Sea Turtle Grants Committee, the payment schedule will be determined. in general, projects will receive 50% of the awarded funds upon contract execution, 25% upon approval of 6-month reports, and the final 25% upon approval of final reports OR projects will receive 70% of the awarded funds upon contract execution, 15% upon approval of 6-month reports, and the final 15% upon approval of final reports.
 Payment schedule will depend upon the project.
 Please note: STC and the Grants Committee reserve the right to change this payment ratio in particular circumstances.
 Grant recipients will be notified of any change prior to the signing of an agreement.